Guy Hebert

 Guy Andre Hebert ([ɡi eˈbɛʁ]; born January 7, 1967) is an American former professional ice hockey goaltender.
 He is a graduate of La Salle Institute in Troy and Hamilton College in Clinton, New York.
-Despite being an American, he uses the French pronunciation of his first and last name.
-During his National Hockey League (NHL) career he played for the St. Louis Blues, Mighty Ducks of Anaheim and New York Rangers.
-Hebert currently works as associate host on Bally Sports Prime Ticket for Anaheim Ducks home games.
+Despite being American, he uses the French pronunciation of his first and last name.
+During his National Hockey League (NHL) career, he played for the St. Louis Blues, Mighty Ducks of Anaheim, and New York Rangers.
+Hebert currently works as associate host on Victory+ for Anaheim Ducks games.

 NHL career

 Hebert was drafted by the St. Louis Blues in 1987, when he was a sophomore at Hamilton College.
 Hebert earned First Team All-America honors during his senior season at Hamilton College, with a record of 18 wins and 7 losses.
 Hebert started his professional career with the Peoria Rivermen of the International Hockey League (IHL), and in his second season won the IHL Championship, the Turner Cup, in 1990-91.
 Hebert was called up to the St. Louis Blues in December 1991 and won his first NHL start against the Buffalo Sabres, 6-3 on December 11, 1991.
 With Peoria, Hebert was named as an IHL Second Team All Star and also shared the IHL's James Norris Memorial Trophy with Pat Jablonski the same year.

 Hebert was the first pick of the Mighty Ducks of Anaheim in the 1993 NHL Expansion Draft.
 Hebert's first head coach with Anaheim was Ron Wilson, who had coached Hebert in the 1990 Goodwill Games.
 Hebert played with the Ducks organization from its inaugural season in 1993 until midway through the 2000–01 NHL season, when he was placed on waivers and claimed by the New York Rangers.
 At that time he was the last of the original Ducks still with Anaheim.
 Hebert played in thirteen games for the Rangers before retiring in 2001.
 Hebert still ranks first or second in every major goalkeeping statistic of the Ducks franchise and led the team to its first NHL playoff appearance and series win with a Game 7 shutout (3-0) against the Phoenix Coyotes in the 1996-97 playoffs.
 While with Anaheim, Hebert was selected to the 1997 NHL All-Star Game.